dremio/dremio-cloud-tools/charts/dremio/README.md

 dremio-client   LoadBalancer   10.99.227.180   35.226.31.211     31010:32260/TCP,9047:30620/TCP   2d
 ```

 For example, in the above output, the service is exposed on an external-ip.
 So, you can use 35.226.31.211:31010 in your ODBC or JDBC connections.

 #### Scale by adding additional Coordinators or Executors (optional)
-Get the name of the release.
+Get the name of the helm release.
 In the example below, the release name is plundering-alpaca.
 ```bash
 helm list
 NAME             	REVISION	UPDATED                 	STATUS  	CHART       	NAMESPACE